nbacc12/MyStreamReviewApp_MySql_DB/README.md

 # MyStreamReviewApp_MySql_DB

-This project involves developing a MySQL database for a Review web application.
+This project involves developing a relational database for a Review web application.
 Users will be able to review and rate a tv series currently available on a streaming platform.
+MySQL is the relational database management system used for this project

 ## Technology Stack